-As noted in Section 5.1.1, a panel of three visual resource professionals completed contrast rating worksheets for five representative viewpoints.
-To assist in the evaluation of changes associated with the implementation of the Facility, photographic simulations were compared to exiting photographs taken during the field visit.
+As noted in Section 5.1.1, a panel of three visual resource professionals completed contrast rating worksheets for eleven representative viewpoints: seven viewpoints depict terrestrial views, from onshore locations while four depict views from Lake Ontario.
+To assist in the evaluation of changes associated with the implementation of the Facility, photographic simulations were compared to exiting photographs taken during the field visits.
 Table 7 provides the summary of results of the contrast rating panel.
 Contrast rating worksheets are included in Attachment 6.

-In general, contrast ratings specifically related to landform was very low, because the Facility would be installed on flat terrain and minimal grading is required or proposed.
+In general, contrast ratings specifically related to landform was very low, because the Facility would be installed on flat terrain (or existing former landfill mounds) and minimal grading is required or proposed.
 Although uncommon as seen from the public viewpoints evaluated for this study, where views of the water of Lake Ontario are present, those effects are discussed.